NoFishLikeIan/tinbergen/homework/evolutionary/presentation/languagenotes.md

-# Quantifying the evolutionary dynamics of language
+# Does the chimpanzee have a theory of mind?
+30 years later

 **Rules**: